talkvegantome/talkvegan-hugo/content/english/anti-vegan-arguments/almond-milk-water-usage.md

 ## Almond Milk vs. Cow Milk Life Cycle Assessment - Jacqueline Ho, Ingrid Maradiaga, et al. - 2016

-This figure is the average of two calculations, the lower of which is:
+This figure is the average of two calculations, one partly based on an industry analysis and one wholly based on a statistical model.
+The former is as follows:

 > Almond production + almond processing =
 > 0.20113 kgal + 1.068555 kgal = 1.269685 kgal water / 1L almond milk